porres/pd-cyclone/README.md

 * Installing with pdlibbuilder

-The default path for installing might not be the best, surely for testing.
-Use the pkglibdir variable for this.
-Example:
+use "objectsdir" to set a relative path for your build, something like:

-<pre>make install pkglibdir=~/pd-externals/</pre>
+<pre>make install objectsdir=../cyclone-build</pre>

+Then move it to your preferred install folder for Pd.

 -------